nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 2. Interpret the Hello World script

-Nextflow scripts can be built up of multiple parts.
+Nextflow scripts is built up of multiple parts.

 A **process** is the basic processing primitive to execute a user script.

-The process definition starts with the keyword process, followed by process name and finally the process body delimited by curly braces.
-The process body must contain a string which represents the command or, more generally, a script that is executed by it.
+The process definition starts with the keyword `process`, followed by process name and finally the process body delimited by curly braces.
+The process body must contain a script block which represents the command or, more generally, a script that is executed by it.

-A process may contain any of the following definition blocks: directives, inputs, outputs, when clause, and the process script.
+A process may contain any of the following definition blocks: directives, inputs, outputs, when clauses, and of course, the script.

 A **workflow** is a composition of processes and dataflow logic.

 The workflow definition starts with the keyword `workflow`, followed by an optional name, and finally the workflow body delimited by curly braces.

-Comments can be used to help annotate the script and make it more understandable for others.
+Processes are connected through asynchronous first-in, first-out (FIFO) queues, called **channels**.
+The interaction between processes, and ultimately the workflow execution flow itself, are defined by the process input and output declarations.

 Let's open the `hello-world.nf` script and look at how it's structured.